samhza/pimbin/README.md

 a (wip) file bin/host/uploader

-this readme is just a plaecholder, so check back later
+this readme is just a placeholder, so check back later